Ask Marc – about personas

 How to evangelize and share personas within a remote company?

 Of course remote is always slightly more difficult.
-The example I gave with a cardboard thing is nice, but that doesn’t work remote.
+The example I gave with a cardboard thing is nice, but that doesn’t work for remote workshops.
 There are a few things you can do.

 I would recommend to check out the handbook of the Deutsche Telekom design department, called “Design Thinking Doing“.
 In this book you see how they actually talk about different tools and methods, how they call it and in the printed version they even put their personas in.
 They use it to for training purposes, for onboarding purposes.